 Why you may need a life coach as an individual

 Habits are essential in helping us to fulfil our potential.
 Throughout our lives, we have built habits such as house chores and having that particular coffee in the morning.
-In some instances, you will have developed habits which are far less beneficial – ones in which restrict our progress.
+In some instances, you will have developed habits that are far less beneficial – ones in which restrict your progress.